Great San Francisco Restaurants With Waterfront Dining

 Epic Steak (369 The Embarcadero)

-For a stunning view of the Bay Bridge, and a rather epic steak, here’s your spot.
-You’ll also find oysters, Dungeness crab cocktail, house-made charcuterie, salads and more to make a meal out of.
+For a stunning view of the Bay Bridge and a rather epic steak, here’s your spot.
+You’ll also find oysters, Dungeness crab cocktail, house-made charcuterie, salads and more.

 Fog City (1300 Battery St.)